RaizaCirne/jogo-dado/README.md

 ## :trophy: Desafio <a name="#id03"></a>

-Trabalhar com o objeto Math para gerar números aleatórios no JavaScript e também usar a estrutura de controle if else e switch case.
+Trabalhar com o objeto Math para gerar números aleatórios no JavaScript, trabalhar com a manipulação do DOM e utilizar a estrutura Switch Case.

 ## :trophy: Aprendizado <a name="#id04"></a>